 Did you know?

-Soto has made four appearances for the USA U19 team and five appearances for the USA U20 team – scoring five and two goals in each age group respectively – but he could still choose to represent Mexico internationally in the future.
+Soto has made four appearances for the USA U19 team and seven appearances for the USA U20 team – scoring five and two goals in each age group respectively – but he could still choose to represent Mexico internationally in the future.

 What they’re saying

 "One thing that he has is the desire and the hunger a striker must have […] A lot of goals are from him being opportunistic and a good finisher, and a lot of goals are from him being determined and having that composure.” - Real Salt Lake academy director Martin Vazquez

 "He has talent and has brought a fresh feeling with him.
 He's straight forward and a good guy.
 He'll be with us again.
 He's a USA U20 player and maybe even the future of Hannover." - Hannover head coach Thomas Doll